 - Lets you know if someone is at your front door.

-- Outdoor sensors save electricity by only turning on when someone is outside.
+- Outdoor motion sensors save electricity by only turning on when someone is outside.

 - Helps give you peace of mind.